-Because the forest floor is covered with branches that have fallen through the winter, you know, and when we do our prayer to go in, we're asking permission to enter into a territory that is unknown to us, you know, and we ask for that protection to go into the woods, you know, and to keep us safe.
-So we give that thanks to the woods for all that we receive from there, you know, to enhance our life, to complete our health in all aspects of our self.
-So we give that thanks and we say let that be that way, in our minds.
+Because the forest floor is covered with 5 6 branches that have fallen through the winter, you know, and when we do our prayer to go in, we're asking permission to 7 enter into a territory that is unknown to us, you know, and 8 9 we ask for that protection to go into the woods, you know, and to keep us safe.
+So we give that thanks to the woods 10 for all that we receive from there, you know, to enhance 11 our life, to complete our health in all aspects of our 12 self.
+So we give that thanks and we say let that be that 13 way, in our minds.
+14

-We give thanks to the birds, you know, because when we're sad or when we waken early in the morning, you know, up around 4:00, you can hear the birds singing, you know?
-And if we've had a bad night, or you know, something is going on in our family that they're - the birds are there to uplift, you know, our spirit, our minds, and to bring us to a good place.
-And all of the birds have a different song, you know, and we can identify them by their songs that they sing every morning.
+15 We give thanks to the birds, you know, because when we're sad or when we waken early in the 16 17 morning, you know, up around 4:00, you can hear the birds singing, you know?
+And if we've had a bad night, or you 18 know, something is going on in our family that they're --19 the birds are there to uplift, you know, our spirit, our 20 21 minds, and to bring us to a good place.
+And all of the birds have a different song, you know, and we can identify 22 them by their songs that they sing every morning.
+23 the seeds are ready.

-And at the seasons, that they arrive to tell us maybe -- that maybe now it's time to plant, you know, the seeds are ready.
 You know, they tell us so many things about our family, about the day and what's about to happen in the daytime.
 So they are little messengers.
 You know, so we put our minds there and we give thanks to the birds for all they teach us.